Wall Street drifts following a jumble of mixed reports on the US economy

 It's the second buyout of a major footwear company in as many weeks as businesses struggle with uncertainty over how Trump's tariffs will impact imported products coming from overseas.
 Last week Skechers announced that it was being taken private by 3G Capital for $9 billion.

-In the oil market, crude prices sank roughly 3% on expectations that more petroleum could be set to flow into global markets because of a possible deal between the United States and Iran 's nuclear program.
+In the oil market, crude prices sank 2.5% on expectations that more petroleum could be set to flow into global markets because of a possible deal between the United States and Iran over that country's nuclear program.
 Such a deal could help ease sanctions against Iran, which is a major producer of oil.

 Elsewhere, China moved to reverse some of its “non-tariff” measures against the U.S. as agreed with Washington in their temporary trade war truce, while demanding that the U.S. side “immediately correct its wrong practices.”